A Consumer’s Guide To Choosing a Professional Hot Water Extraction Carpet Cleaner in Oklahoma City Oklahoma

 - Why you want a clean, healthy, carpet

 - 200% no-risk Iron-Clad Guarantee

-- Four steps to a clean, healthy, fresh selling carpet
+- Four steps to a clean, healthy, fresh-smelling carpet

 I penned this guide on how to choose a carpet cleaner to help you better understand the carpet cleaning industry.
 Now, with this information, you can make a knowledgeable, well thought out decision.
 So if you have any questions about carpet, tile and grout or upholstery cleaning, Mattress Cleaning, or Flood Damage you’re invited to call us at (405) 631-1209.

 I have been in the Carpet and Upholstery Cleaning Industry for over 30 years.
 My company is Mill Certified by The Bane Clene Institute.
 You can reach them at 1-800-428-9512 to verify our certification.
 I have dedicated this business to helping homeowners get the highest return from their carpet and furniture investment.
-I welcome your inquiries and will gladly answer your questions over the telephone.
+I welcome your inquiries and will gladly answer your questions.

 Jeff Citro, Sr.

 Taking a Bite Out of Grime

 Scam #1: EXTRAORDINARILY LOW PRICE.
 Everyone finds a low price appealing because we want to work within a budget.
 However, some unscrupulous Professional Carpet Cleaning Companies in OKC use low prices to bait unsuspecting people.
 Using false and dishonest marketing to make people think they are getting a good deal.
 They offer a low price and then, once they’re in your home, they pressure you into buying add-ons that should have included.
 It’s like you got a good deal on a refrigerator, but while they are delivering it, you find out it costs extra for the doors.